 - 9. Parameters with MIN and/or MAX limits are 100% tested at +25 °C, unless otherwise specified.
 Temperature limits are established by characterization and are not production tested. - 10.
-Dead-Time is defined as the period of time between the LO falling and HO rising or between HO falling and LO rising.
+Dead-Time is defined as the period of time between the LO falling and HO rising or between HO falling and LO rising when the LI and HI inputs transition simultaneously.